A computational framework for human values: A Formal Model for Value Representation

-Let us consider the value taxonomy of Figure~\ref{fig:valueTaxonomy} that describes the value `fairness'.
-The taxonomy states that fairness may be understood in terms of `reciprocity', as well as `equal treatment'. `Reciprocity' can be understood in terms of a `balanced give \& take', which may be implemented in two different ways: property $p_1$ and property $p_2$.
-The first states that one's help requests are proportionate to the number of times they offered their help, whereas the second states that one's help requests are proportionate to the number of times they were chosen as volunteers.
-One approach to specifying $p_1$ and $p_2$ is through the ratio of requests to offers/volunteering being greater that 1, as illustrated in property definitions~\ref{eq:p1} and~\ref{eq:p2}.
+For illustrative purposes, we provide two different computational approaches defining balanced give and take using properties $p_1$ and $p_2$.
+The first states that one's help requests are proportionate to the number of times the user offered help, whereas the second states that one's help requests are proportionate to the number of times the user was chosen to help (because not all those offering help get selected).
+One straightforward approach to specifying $p_1$ and $p_2$ is through the ratio of requests to offers/volunteering being greater than 1, as illustrated in property definitions~\ref{eq:p1} and~\ref{eq:p2}.
+Of course, we provide simple properties for better readability, but we note that properties can get as complex as the language allows (remember that the choice of language for specifying properties is an implementation choice, and one may choose to work with highly expressive languages).

+The two different properties for balanced give and take illustrate how different semantics may be provided for the same abstract value.
+In this specific case, one can imagine $p_2$ to have been initially defined, but after some interactions, some users are never chosen despite their volunteering, and as such, the system prevents them from asking for help so that balanced give and take is respected.
+To compensate for this, $p_1$ gets added to the taxonomy so that balanced give and take considers the offers for help instead of being chosen.
+This illustrates how the taxonomy may evolve by learning from experience what the best grounding semantics (property) of a given abstract concept are.

-`Equal treatment' may be understood in terms of `equal division of workload' as well as `equal pay'.
-The computational approach, or the property node, describing equal pay is not specified.
-However, the equal division of workload is specified through property $p_3$, which states that tasks are equally distributed amongst volunteers.
-One approach to specify $p_3$ is through the difference between the uniform distribution $U$ and the distribution $D$ of the numbers of tasks assigned to each volunteer, where the difference should be smaller than a predefined threshold $\epsilon$ (property definition~\ref{eq:p3}).
+The computational approach, or the property node, describes the balanced division of labour through property $p_3$, which states that tasks are equally distributed amongst volunteers.
+One approach to specifying $p_3$ is through the difference between the uniform distribution $U$ and the distribution $D$ of the numbers of tasks assigned to each volunteer, where this difference should be smaller than a predefined threshold $\epsilon$ (property definition~\ref{eq:p3}).

-where the difference between two distributions is calculated using approaches like the Kullback–Leibler divergence~\cite{mackay2003information} or the earth mover's distance~\cite{emd}.
+where the difference between two distributions may be calculated using approaches like the Kullback–Leibler divergence~\cite{mackay2003information} or the earth mover's distance~\cite{emd}.

-One can imagine the taxonomy to evolve with experience, with new concepts being added over time as well as alternative implementations of the same concept (e.g. $p_1$ and $p_2)$.

-The importance of each node is presented as a number within the circle or square of that node.
-Note that property nodes are presented as squares whereas label nodes are presented as circles.
-In this example, the provided importance values are in black and underlined, whereas those propagated by Algorithm~\ref{alg:propagation} are in italic and grey.